Binhe-Jia/A-Comparative-approach-to-Forecasting-Cocoa-Price-Using-SARIMA-and-GAM-Models/README.md

 - Package Requirement: rugarch, fGarch, dplyr, astsa, lubridate, forecast, tseries, tidyverse

 ## Files
+- Daily Prices_ICCO.csv: The times series data of cocoa future price between 1994 and 2025
+- processed_monthly_prices_data.csv: Price data from Daily Prices_ICCO.csv that has been cleaned and converted into monthly average
+- Ghana_data.csv: Historical data of precipitation and temperature in Ghana.
 ## Running the code

 ## Group Member